kyma-fur/FreeBSD/README.md

     git clone https://github.com/kyma-fur/FreeBSD.git

 ### configuration
-    This configuration assumes you have awesomewm, rofi, xterm, and devilspie installed
+    This configuration assumes you have awesomewm, rofi, xterm, xcompmgr and devilspie installed

     copy files to your home directory (This may overwrite your current configs)